mascmad/Notes/README.md

 The file the notes are stored in (notes.txt) is stored in plaintext in the ~/.notes folder.

 When adding a note, the actual note itself is typed first, followed by a prompt for a title.

-The file the notes are stored in (notes.txt) is stored in plaintext in the ~/Documents folder.

-When adding a note, the actual note itself is typed first, followed by a prompt for a title.